seanjmcm/VDetect/writeup_SMcM.md

         heatmap[box[0][1]:box[1][1], box[0][0]:box[1][0]] += 1
 ```

+I set a threshold of 16 for the heatmap, `heatt = apply_threshold(heat,16)` , meaning that only pixels that were identified more than 16 times were retained.

-This is a marked improvment as can be seen in the figure below, with it's corresponding heatmap.
+This resulted in a marked improvment of vehicle recongition as can be seen in the figure below, with it's corresponding heatmap.
 ![alt text][image4]
 ---